Act 29 November 1996 No. 72 relating to petroleum activities

 Instructions.
 Supplementary provisions

-The Ministry may issue instructions in respect of the company’s execution of its management task under to this Act, including the stipulation of rules relating to the duty of secrecy of elected representatives and employees.
+The Ministry may issue instructions in respect of the company’s execution of its management task under to this Act, including the stipulation of rules relating to the duty of confidentiality of elected representatives and employees.

 The King may by individual administrative decisions or regulations stipulate provisions relating to implementation of, or as supplement to or delimitation of, the provisions of this chapter.